Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that remove all letters
+Displays all users and their directories